CodeGyver/codegyver.github.io/_posts/2022-05-09-combine-and-number-pdf-pages-with-ghostscript.md

     >>
     setpagedevice

-If we save the above code as `pages.ps`.
-The full command would look like this:
+If we save the above code as `pages.ps`, the full command would look like this:

     gs -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -sOutputFile=output.pdf bookmark.ps pages.ps first_input.pdf second_input.pdf